💡 Download the complete guide to AI-generated synthetic data!

 Data sharing challenges

-Data is getting increasingly difficult to acquire, even within the walls of the same organization.
+Data is getting increasingly difficult to work with.
 Enterprise data sharing has long been a difficult process.
 Endless bureaucracy and suboptimal data outcomes make the lives of engineers and data scientists difficult.
+Vendors and start-ups are asking for your data to work with.
+Research partners want access as well.
 Off-shore development teams rely heavily on data sharing for testing applications.
-In-house operations need data sharing for scale.
-For example, analytics projects need to span several countries or continents.
-With data privacy legislations and rulings, like Schrems II effectively prohibiting US-EU data sharing, such projects get the axe before they would even take off.
-Similar data privacy regulations are popping up all over the world.
-An increasingly hostile cybersecurity environment further inhibits free data flows, even within the walls of heavily protected organizations.
-Cross border data sharing is getting increasingly difficult all over the world and the tide is unlikely to turn.
+For example, analytics projects need to span several organizations and countries.
+Cross border data sharing is getting increasingly difficult all over the world.
+With an increase in data privacy legislations and rulings, like Schrems II effectively prohibiting US-EU data sharing, such projects turn out to be impossible to pull off.
+An increasingly hostile cybersecurity environment further inhibits free data flows making organizations more reluctant than ever to share data.

 The status quo in data sharing